bahp/django-protondx/docs/modules/history/meeting_history.rst

 Resulting decisions
 ~~~~~~~~~~~~~~~~~~~

-1. Preparing the video demonstration and documents
+1. Prepare the video demonstration and documents

+2. Work on bug-fixing and extending code documentation

 ---------------